RachelfromIreland/the-artful-rachel/README.md

 ### Validator Testing
 HTML
-- No errors were returned when passing through the official W3C validator
+- Two errors were found and left in the project after being put through the official W3C validator.
+These are explained below in the 'Future Improvements' Section.

 CSS
 - No errors were found when passing through the official (Jigsaw) validator